ilkovs/TriviaGame/README.md

 Uses HTML and CSS to render the game on the web page.

-Uses JavaScript for the logic of the game and jQuery to manipulate the html of the game.
+Uses JQuery to manipulate the html of the game.

 User Story